alospeaks/cisco-dc-automation/LabGuide/section-4-8-ansible2.md

 ####Using the nxos_template module
 Separating data from the configuration.

-Manages network device configurations over SSH or NXAPI.
+nxos_template manages network device configurations over SSH or NXAPI.
 This module allows implementers to work with the device running-config.
 It provides a way to push a set of commands onto a network device by evaluating the current running-config and only pushing configuration commands that are not already configured.
 The config source can be a set of commands or a template.

-jinja2 template:
+What is Jinja2 Template?
 Jinja2 is a very popular and powerful Python-based template engine.
 Templates look very similar to normal text-based files except for the occasional variables or code that surrounds the special tags.
 These get evaluated and are mostly replaced by values at runtime, creating a text file, which is then copied to the destination host.
 The following are the two types of tags that Jinja2 templates accept:

 `{{ }}` embeds variables inside a template and prints its value in the resulting file.
 This is the most common use of a template.
 For example: